Skip to content

 The flags explained:

--e ANTHROPIC_API_KEY Forward the agent credential into the container
+-e <VAR>Forward an agent or provider credential into the container

--e SORTIE_GITHUB_TOKEN Forward the tracker credential into the container
+-e SORTIE_*Forward tracker or Sortie runtime configuration into the container

 Persist the database